mnelson4/yet-another-related-posts-plugin/readme.txt

 If you do not want to show the Related Posts display in its default position (right below the post content), first go to YARPP options and turn off the "automatically display" options in the "website" section.
 If you would like to instead display it in your sidebar and you have a widget-aware theme, YARPP provides a Related Posts widget which you can add under "Appearance" > "Widgets."

 If you would like to add the Related Posts display elsewhere, edit your relevant theme file (most likely something like `single.php`) and add the PHP code `related_posts();` within [The Loop](http://codex.wordpress.org/The_Loop) where you want to display the related posts.
-(Make sure you don’t add `echo related_posts();` or you may end up with duplicates in your related posts section.)
+(Make sure you don't add `echo related_posts();` or you may end up with duplicates in your related posts section.)

 = How can I limit related posts to a certain time frame?
-For instance, I don’t want to show posts from two years ago. =
+For instance, I don't want to show posts from two years ago. =

 Yes.
-In Wordpress, go to “Settings” and “Related Posts (YARPP)” and make sure “The Pool” is checked in the “Screen Options” section at the top of the page.
-In “The Pool” section, check the box next to “Show only posts from the past ___ months.”
+In Wordpress, go to "Settings" and "Related Posts (YARPP)" and make sure "The Pool" is checked in the "Screen Options" section at the top of the page.
+In "The Pool" section, check the box next to "Show only posts from the past *X* months."

 = Where do I tell YARPP to display related posts only by tags? =

-In WordPress, go to “Settings” and “Related Posts (YARPP)” and make sure “Relatedness” is checked in the “Screen Options” section at the top of the page.
-In the “Relatedness” section, configure the dropdown boxes next to “Titles,” “Bodies,” “Categories,” and “Tags.”
+In WordPress, go to "Settings" and "Related Posts (YARPP)" and make sure "Relatedness" is checked in the "Screen Options" section at the top of the page.
+In the "Relatedness" section, configure the dropdown boxes next to "Titles," "Bodies," "Categories," and "Tags."

 = Can I specify related posts? =

 Sorry, but specifying related posts, displaying related posts from external WordPress sites, and pulling content from the Comments section are all outside the scope of YARPP at this time.

-= I’m seeing related posts displayed on the home page.
+= I'm seeing related posts displayed on the home page.
 How do I prevent that? =

-Some WordPress themes treat the home page as an archive or a “page.”
-Go to “Settings” then “Related Posts (YARPP)” and view the “Display Options” section.
-Make sure “Pages” and “Also display in archives” are not checked.
+Some WordPress themes treat the home page as an archive or a "page."
+Go to "Settings" then "Related Posts (YARPP)" and view the "Display Options" section.
+Make sure "Pages" and "Also display in archives" are not checked.

-= How can I prevent the “related posts” list from displaying on specific posts? =
+= How can I prevent the "related posts" list from displaying on specific posts? =

-If you have several posts where you don’t want to display related posts and they all share a similar category or tag, you could use “Disallow by Category” or “Disallow by Tag” in “The Pool” section.
-(Go to “Settings” and “Related Posts (YARPP)” and make sure “The Pool” is checked in the “Screen Options” section at the top of the page.)
+If you have several posts where you don't want to display related posts and they all share a similar category or tag, you could use "Disallow by Category" or "Disallow by Tag" in "The Pool" section.
+(Go to "Settings" and "Related Posts (YARPP)" and make sure "The Pool" is checked in the "Screen Options" section at the top of the page.)

 You could also add `<!--noyarpp-->` to the HTML code of any post to prevent related posts from displaying.
-This solution will only work if you are using “Automatic Display” in the “Display Options” section.
+This solution will only work if you are using "Automatic Display" in the "Display Options" section.
 If you are programatically calling `related_posts()` from PHP code, you'll have to do your own checking to see if related posts are appropriate to display or not.

-= I’m using the Thumbnails display in YARPP 4.
+= I'm using the Thumbnails display in YARPP 4.
 How do I override the style of the text that displays?
-The title only shows two lines, the font is larger than I’d like, I’d like to center the thumbnails, etc. =
+The title only shows two lines, the font is larger than I'd like, I'd like to center the thumbnails, etc. =

-If you’re familiar with CSS, you can override any YARPP styles by editing your theme’s `style.css` file, or any other CSS file you may have created that loads after the YARPP one.
-To edit your theme’s CSS file, go to “Appearance” then “Editor” and then click `style.css` in the right sidebar.
+If you're familiar with CSS, you can override any YARPP styles by editing your theme's `style.css` file, or any other CSS file you may have created that loads after the YARPP one.
+To edit your theme's CSS file, go to "Appearance" then "Editor" and then click `style.css` in the right sidebar.
 Add changes at the bottom of the file and click "Save."
-If you do edit this file, just make sure you add `!important` after each style declaration, to make sure they’ll override the YARPP rules.
+If you do edit this file, just make sure you add `!important` after each style declaration, to make sure they'll override the YARPP rules.

 Some common overrides that YARPP users have added are: